Help Us Feed the World!

 WFM Transport drivers are assigned to a tractor and trailer and every effort is made to allow them to operate the same equipment on every shift.

-The company owns six mills in Pennsylvania and operates a mill in Massey, Maryland.
-Our feed division makes deliveries within a relatively short drive of our seven locations.
+The company owns eight mills in Pennsylvania and operates a mill in Massey, Maryland.
+Our feed division makes deliveries within a relatively short drive of our nine locations.
 The average delivery is 35 miles one way and can be completed in an average of two hours.
 Drivers will make an average of three to five deliveries per shift.